AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Allow partial shipping?

-- Should shipment tracking information be stored inAdobe Commerce?
+- Should shipment tracking information be stored in Adobe Commerce?

 - Will you require tax-calculation rules for your domestic regions?